-- 1.1 The Council is the freehold owner of the Site, being the former Youth Centre, Changing Rooms and toilets/ showers, which for the purposes of this report, is shown outlined as per the attached plan at Appendix One and is the extent of the Site to be granted a new lease term. - 1.2 The Group hold an existing lease, granted for 25 years in 2015 and have since invested and extended the current Site.
-The Group have recently secured significant further funding to invest in to the site which requires a minimum lease term of 20 years. - 1.3 This proposal, based on a revised Business Case which has been received and progressed using the Community Asset Transfer (CAT) approach supports the continued use of the Site with localised ownership and management of a public asset which has already and will further lead to an enhancement of the area and promotion of the Site for increased use by the local community and residents. - 1.4 The Business Case received from the Group evidenced that over the last seven (7) years there has been significant social, economic or environmental benefits to the community - benefits which can be taken in lieu of the monetary value being proposed in rent.
-The CAT approach allows proposals to be considered through an agreed governance process, including in principle support at key milestones, resulting in formal Cabinet approval. - 1.5 The Council has been satisfied that the revised proposal leading to the recommendation to approve a 'less than best' transaction is based on sufficient social and economic benefit, which is stated as part of the submitted Business Case.
-The Business Case received far outweighs the monetary value that could be requested in rent and supports existing and proposed community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'.
+- 1.1 The Council is the freehold owner of the Site, being the Pavilion, Playing Fields and Play Areas at Roval Drive, Immingham.
+For the purposes of this report, the Site is shown outlined as per the attached plan at Appendix One and is the extent of the Site to be granted a new lease term - 1.2 The Group hold an existing lease of the Pavilion and Car Park which was granted for 25 years in 2015 and have managed the wider playing fields.
+The play areas have remained the responsibility of the Council. - 1.3 The sum of £40,000 has been received through a Section 106 Developer Contribution which will be transferred to the Group who will create a budget line ringfenced specifically for use to invest and maintain the Site as per the conditions of the funding. - 1.4 The Group may also benefit from further funding to invest in the Site in future, therefore it is good practice to secure a long-term lease agreement. - 1.5 The Group, being of sound grounding as a constituted Town Council, have submitted a revised proposal which supports the continued use of the Site ensuring the localised ownership and management of a public asset is used by the local community and residents. - 1.6 The Council has been satisfied that the revised proposal leading to the recommendation to approve a 'less than best' transaction is based on sufficient social and economic benefits.
+These benefits far outweigh the monetary value that could be requested in rent and supports existing and proposed community benefits which are a direct contribution to the Council's outcomes of 'Stronger Economy' and 'Stronger Communities'.

-- 1.6 The proposal to set the level of rent at a peppercorn ensures the continued community use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
-The obligations for repair and maintenance of all aspects of the Site will continue to be that of the Group, as would all future investment opportunities. - 1.7 Ward Councillors will be engaged as part of the disposal process.
+- 1.7 The proposal to set the level of rent at a peppercorn ensures the continued community use and management of the Site remains sustainable, with the monetary value being realised through social benefit.
+The obligations for repair and maintenance of all aspects of the Site will continue to be that of the Group, as would all future investment opportunities. - 1.8 Ward Councillors will be engaged as part of the disposal process.